AaronJayNario/Book-Rservation-System/README.txt

 Book Reservation System

-Welcome to the Book Reservation System!
+Welcome to the Book Reservation System! aaaa
 What the project does?
 The Book Reservation System is an online platform designed to streamline the process of book reservations within the Batangas State University-The National Engineering University-Lipa Campus Library.
 It consists of three main user roles namely as student, librarian, and admin.